Sam-khorsand/Presentable/README.md

 # Presentable
 Data Visualization App

-App is deployed to [heroku](https://fast-brook-52751.herokuapp.com/)
+App retrieves sensor data from an API and diplays it on Google Charts, and is deployed to [heroku](https://fast-brook-52751.herokuapp.com/)

 # Installation guide